CodecoolBase/diligent-academy-backend-fastify-1/tasks.md

 - What else would you make configurable?
 - How would you type the configuration?
 - Where would you read the configuration?
+- What is the type of environment variables in Javascript?

 ### Background material
 - https://www.npmjs.com/package/dotenv